fsaltunyuva/fsaltunyuva.github.io/_posts/2025-11-24-Ray-Tracing-Adventure.md

 }
 ```

 Instead of this, I created Intersector once in the main rendering loop and passed it as a reference to these functions.
-Of course I should also consider the thread-safety when doing this in a parallel program, so I created one Intersector instance per thread.
+Of course, I should also consider the thread-safety when doing this in a parallel program, so I created one Intersector instance per thread.

 ```cpp
 #pragma omp parallel